cheesechompers3d/wacky-flip/content/games/brainrotclicker.md

     - question: "How often is Brainrot Clicker updated?"
       answer: "We release major Brainrot Clicker updates monthly, introducing new features, events, and balance changes.
 Minor updates and hotfixes are deployed weekly based on community feedback."
     - question: "Can I play Brainrot Clicker offline?"
       answer: "Yes!
 Brainrot Clicker features robust offline progression.
 Your resources continue to accumulate even when you're not actively playing, making it perfect for busy players."
+    - question: "Still Have Questions?"
+      answer: "If you can't find the answer to your question about Brainrot Clicker in our FAQ, please reach out to our community support team.
+Our dedicated staff is passionate about ensuring every player has the best possible experience with Brainrot Clicker and will respond to your inquiry promptly."